Hyde Amendment: Stupak-Pitts (2010)

 The Stupak–Pitts Amendment, an amendment to the Affordable Health Care for America Act, was introduced by Democratic Rep. Bart Stupak of Michigan.
 It prohibits the use of Federal funds "to pay for any abortion or to cover any part of the costs of any health plan that includes coverage of abortion", except in cases of rape, incest, or danger to the life of the mother, and was included in the bill as passed by the House of Representatives on November 7, 2009.
 However, the Senate bill passed by the House on March 21, 2010, did not contain that Hyde Amendment language.
 As part of an agreement between Rep. Stupak and President Obama to secure Stupak's vote, the President issued Executive Order 13535 on March 24, 2010, affirming that the Hyde Amendment would extend to the new bill.

 Hillary Clinton (2016)

 The 2016 Democratic platform marked the first major political party platform to include an explicit call to repeal the Hyde Amendment.
-The platform states:

-We believe unequivocally, like the majority of Americans, that every woman should have access to quality reproductive health care services, including safe and legal abortion—regardless of where she lives, how much money she makes, or how she is insured.
-We believe that reproductive health is core to women's, men's, and young people's health and well being.
-We will continue to stand up to Republican efforts to defund Planned Parenthood health centers, which provide critical health services to millions of people.
-We will continue to oppose—and seek to overturn—federal and state laws and policies that impede a woman's access to abortion, including by repealing the Hyde Amendment.

 Hillary Clinton advocated for a repeal of the Hyde Amendment throughout her 2016 Presidential campaign.
 She was quoted as saying, "Any right that requires you to take extraordinary measures to access it is no right at all", at a campaign rally in New Hampshire.
-The Democrat vice presidential candidate Tim Kaine reportedly stood with his running mate on the issue, despite formerly having been a supporter of the Hyde Amendment.
+The Democratic vice presidential candidate Tim Kaine reportedly stood with his running mate on the issue, despite formerly having been a supporter of the Hyde Amendment.